maestro-server/webdocs/docs/developer/api/index.rst

 APIs
 ====================

-All commands, jobs, tasks or action is made by rest api.
+The communication between each service were made by `rest`, we uses `api docs` to describe each endpoint.

 Server API
 ----------

-`See docs server api <https://maestro-server.github.io/server-app/inventory/>`_.
+`You can see the server docs here <https://maestro-server.github.io/server-app/inventory/>`_.

 Discovery API
 -------------

-`See docs discovery api <https://maestro-server.github.io/discovery-api/>`_.
+`You can see the discovery docs here <https://maestro-server.github.io/discovery-api/>`_.

 Report API
 ----------

-`See docs report api <https://maestro-server.github.io/report-app/>`_.
+`You can see the report docs here <https://maestro-server.github.io/report-app/>`_.

 Analytics API
 -------------

-`See docs analytics api <https://maestro-server.github.io/analytics-maestro/>`_.
+`You can see the analytics docs here <https://maestro-server.github.io/analytics-maestro/>`_.

 Data API
 --------

-`See docs data api <https://maestro-server.github.io/data-app/>`_.
+`You can see the data server docs here <https://maestro-server.github.io/data-app/>`_.

 Analytics Front API
 -------------------

-`See docs analytics front api <https://maestro-server.github.io/analytics-front/>`_.
+`You can see the analytics front docs here <https://maestro-server.github.io/analytics-front/>`_.

 Audit API
 ---------

-`See docs audit api <https://maestro-server.github.io/audit-app/>`_.
+`You can see the audit docs here <https://maestro-server.github.io/audit-app/>`_.